RedPitaya/Documentation/appsFeatures/examples/ana-exm3.rst

 Code - MATLAB®
 **************

 The code is written in MATLAB.
-In the code we use SCPI commands and TCP/IP communication.
+In the code we use SCPI commands and TCP client communication.
 Copy code from below to MATLAB editor, save project and press run.

 .. code-block:: matlab

     function sliderDemo

         f = figure(1);
-        global p
+        global p;

         %// initialize the slider